Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

     lite.run(lite_model, train_dataloader(), val_dataloader())

-Here is how to use `DeepSpeed Zero3 <https://www.deepspeed.ai/news/2021/03/07/zero3-offload.html>`_ with 8 gpus and precision 16
+Here is how to use `DeepSpeed Zero3 <https://www.deepspeed.ai/news/2021/03/07/zero3-offload.html>`_ with 8 GPUs and precision 16:

 .. code-block:: python